-Authentication Snowflake
+Snowflake authentication

-authentication methods, giving you secure access to your Snowflake databases.
+Team Edition supports Snowflake's password, SSO , and private key authentication methods, giving you secure access to your Snowflake databases.

 For more details on Snowflake authentication, see Snowflake documentation.

-Database native authentication
+Database native authentication¶

 To connect using your Snowflake username and password: